Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 However, this is far from the truth.
 Battery-powered vehicles (BEVs) do not emit pollution from their tailpipes and have a smaller carbon footprint than conventional gasoline cars.
 However, they still present environmental challenges.

-When you charge an electric vehicle, it can often use electricity from fossil fuels like coal and gas.
-This results in a significant increase in the EV’s carbon footprint.
+When an electric vehicle is charged, it often uses electricity from fossil fuels like coal and gas.
+This significantly increases the EV’s carbon footprint.

-Manufacturing electric vehicles uses a large amount of energy and adds to greenhouse gas emissions.
-Making electric vehicle batteries requires a lot of lithium and cobalt mining.
-This raises worries about the environment and human rights in mining areas worldwide.
+Manufacturing electric vehicles uses a large amount of energy and contributes to greenhouse gas emissions.
+Making electric vehicle batteries requires extensive lithium and cobalt mining, which raises worries about the environment and human rights in mining areas worldwide.

 Electric cars reduce fuel burning when we travel, but they still rely on non-renewable resources to some extent.